-The workplace should be safe for all workers.
-Unfortunately, the negligent acts of others can increase your risk of suffering a workplace injury such as Achilles tendon pain.
 The Achilles tendon is a bundle of fibers that connects your calf muscles to your ankle.
 It allows you to stand on your toes, jump, walk, and run.
 An Achilles tendon injury can be painful, uncomfortable, and restrictive.
+Our Achilles tendon doctor in Milwaukee specializes in diagnosing and treating Achilles injuries, getting you back on your feet safely and efficiently.

-If you or your client has sustained an Achilles tendon injury, contact the Wisconsin Medical Group to talk to a Milwaukee Foot Injury Doctor.
+If you have sustained an Achilles tendon injury, contact us to talk to a Milwaukee Foot Injury Doctor.

 Achilles tendon pain can occur after an intense workout or workplace injury.
 The type of pain will usually alert you to the injury you have sustained.
-Generally, there are two types of Achilles tendon injuries.
-They are:
+The most common Achilles tendon injuries are:

 Achilles Tendinitis